| Title: | Seamless 'Nonmem' Simulation Platform |

 CMT |

 Compartment number.
 Default is to dose into CMT=1.
-Use 'CMT=NA' to omit in result. |
+Use 'CMT=NA' or 'CMT=NULL' to omit in result. |

 ADDL |